Skilled Worker Visa

 Not what you are looking for?

 - Sole Representative Visa

 What is the Skilled Worker visa?

 Skilled worker visa was introduced on 1st January 2021, as part of the immigration system overhaul, following the UK’s departure from the EU and the end of transitional period.
 The route is designed for foreign skilled workers who are required to fill a vacancy on a long-term basis.
-If you wish to come to the UK for temporary work, consider Tier 5 Visa instead.

 There are several categories of visas that are specifically targeted at those wishing to come and work in the UK, of which Skilled Worker visa, that came to replace the Tier 2 (general) visa, is by far the most utilised one.
 Skilled worker visas are available to those based overseas, including the EEA countries, who have secured employment in the UK with an employer who can issue a Certificate of Sponsorship (CoS).
 This means the employer must have a Sponsor Licence and an A rating.

 The skilled worker visa is part of the UK’s new Points Based System (PBS).
 It is broader in scope than its predecessor – Tier 2 visa, which was suitable nearly exclusively for Highly Skilled workers.

 To be successful, applicants must be aged 18 or over and score at least 70 points.